MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 .. note::

-  Because no finite-difference step is involved, the analytic derivatives are exact for the fitted surface, regardless of grid resolution.
+  Because no finite-difference step is involved, the analytic derivatives are exact for the fitted truncated series, regardless of grid resolution.
+  Curvature accuracy still depends on the truncation and the fit to the atom heights.

 For details on the Fourier method, see API documentation in :mod:`~membrane_curvature.fourier_surface`.